rails database performance

 PostgreSQL Database Optimization in Rails: How to Cut Query Times by 95%

-Over 15 years of Rails development, I’ve learned that database optimization is where you get the most dramatic performance wins.
+Database optimization is where you get the most dramatic performance wins in Rails applications.
 A well-optimized database can mean the difference between a 5-second page load and a 50ms one.

-In this post, I’ll share the techniques I’ve used to optimize databases in FinTech applications processing millions of records, handling thousands of concurrent users, and managing billions in transactions.
+This guide covers techniques used to optimize databases in production applications processing millions of records, handling thousands of concurrent users, and managing high-volume transactions.
 These aren’t theoretical concepts—they’re battle-tested patterns that have saved millions of database queries in production.

 The Foundation: Understanding Query Cost

 Before optimizing, you need to measure.
-Here’s my workflow:
+Here’s the recommended workflow:

 1. Enable Query Logging in Development